 In 1984 he began photographing for national and international publications, including the Observer, TIME, LIFE, Newsweek, and the New Yorker.
 Warhol’s manager Fred Hughes became a supporter of Gamble’s work.
 Shortly after Warhol passed away, Hughes wanted Gamble to photograph the artist’s house and personal possessions before the Sotheby Auction in NYC.
 In the exhibition Andy Warhol House, East 66th St NYC, Gamble found beauty and context from medicine cabinets to cookie jars.
 The photographs became history and resulted in a collection of images that still continue to gain recognition.
 The Warhol Medicine Cabinet is held in the Warhol Museum Collection.

-Gamble’s photographic portraits have received esteem internationally.
-Gained numerous awards.
-He has a number of pieces, including images of Sir David Lean and the physicist Stephen Hawking, in the National Portrait Gallery London and Astro physicist Neil de Grasse Tyson in the N.P.G.
-Smithsonian ,Washington DC.
+Gamble’s photographic portraits have received esteem internationally and have gained numerous awards.
+His museum accolades include images of Sir David Lean and the physicist Stephen Hawking, in the National Portrait Gallery London and Astro physicist Neil de Grasse Tyson in the National Portrait Gallery, at the Smithsonian in Washington DC.

 Art Of The Times

 "Beyond the dark- the art of David gamble"

 "Andy Warhol’s medicine cabinet photos will be auctioned"